jofall/Cruisenotebook/README.md

       + Definitions
       + GeoData

 For acoustic, biotic and track data, it is also possible to replace the folder structure with paths directly to the location of data on the server on board.
 This way, the files in the script with be updated automatically when you knit the file.
-However, CTD data cannot be read directly from the server location with this version of the script (as there are several different types of .cnv-files).
+However, CTD data cannot be read directly from the server location with this version of the script (as there are several different types of .cnv-files and the current code looks for files with this extension).

 4. Download the HI logo from https://hinnsiden.no/tema/profiltorg/LOGO/HI%20logo%20farger%20engelsk.jpg and place in project directory (optional, but see information below on how to avoid an error if you do not include the logo).